Gibraltar

 Birding Gibraltar

-The famous Rock of Gibraltar is a limestone promontory, some 5 km long and 1 km wide.
-The summit ridge, rising to 426m, offers superb if vertiginous views over the westernmost Mediterranean, the Costa del Sol and, especially, the Strait of Gibraltar itself.
-The Moroccan shore is only 20 km away and views often extend to the Rif Mountains beyond.
+The famous Rock of Gibraltar’s summit ridge, rising to 426m, offers superb if vertiginous views over the westernmost Mediterranean, the Costa del Sol and, especially, the Strait of Gibraltar itself.
+The Moroccan shore is very close and views often extend to the Rif Mountains beyond.

 The strategic position of Gibraltar is the root of its ornithological fame.
 Migration of soaring birds, i.e. storks and raptors, occurs year-round in some form and numbers can be spectacular in the peak seasons of March-May and August-October, almost invariably during periods of westerly winds.
 The most abundant are Black Kites and Eurasian Honey-buzzards, which both produce daily counts of thousands at peak times.
 Significant but lesser concentrations occur of Egyptian and Griffon Vultures, Short-toed and Booted Eagles, Marsh and Montagu’s Harriers, Sparrowhawks and Ospreys, as well as White and Black Storks.
 Scarcer migrant raptors include Rüppell’s Vulture, Pallid Harrier, Long-legged Buzzard, Lesser Spotted Eagle, Eleonora’s Falcon and Lanner, all of which occur more or less annually.